lerouzic/simuQuantGen/README.md

 pop[[1]] and its values pop[[1]]$genotype etc...
 The last is pop[[100]]

 The make.gamete function makes a haploid gamete out of an individual.
+Random drawing is done by the sample function which draws by chance either allele 1 or 2 (c(1,2)) as many times as the number of rows in the genotype of an indiidual (number of loci) with replacement.
-Recombination rate is 0.5 between loci (=free recombination).
+Recombination rate is 0.5 between loci (=free recombination), so that drawing allele 1 or 2 at a given locus does not depend on the preceding value drawn.
 ```{r}
 make.gamete <- function(indiv) {
 	indiv$genotype[cbind(1:nrow(indiv$genotype), sample(c(1,2), nrow(indiv$genotype), replace=TRUE))]